pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 3.2: As a regular user/admin user I can view the last three memories added on the website, with memory name, memory image and tournament
 - User Story 3.3: As an admin/regular user if I encounter a route that does not exist I am navigated to a 404 error page
+- User Story 3.4: As an admin/regular user if I encounter an error with the application starting up I am navigated to a 500 error page
+- User Story 3.5: As an admin/regular user if I encounter an error when using the application(adding a memory or tournament for example), a message is displayed

 ### Feature 4 Login Register Logout administration
 #### Description feature 4